 Update: As of February 2017, Vietnam has just initiated a new eVisa program for citizens of 40 countries.
-Unfortunately, that list does not include Australians, New Zealanders, Canadians or Brits.
+Unfortunately, that list does not include Australians, New Zealanders, and Canadians..
 To compare the eVisa with the usual Visa on Arrival process, CLICK HERE.

 Even if you do qualify I urge you to read on below anyway.

 Vietnam has a bilateral visa exemption agreement with 60 countries and a unilateral agreement with several more which means citizens of these countries can travel to Ho Chi Minh City and the rest of the country without a Vietnam Tourist Visa.
 Click Here to see which countries are included in these agreements.

 Otherwise all tourists require a passport (valid for at least six months) and a tourist visa in order to visit Vietnam.
 This includes Australians, New Zealanders, Brits, Canadians, Americans and many BUT NOT all Europeans.

 You can obtain the visa yourself by applying to a Vietnamese Embassy/Consulate in your country.
 Click Here and go to the link on the left hand menu to find the closest one to you.